Azure/java-aks-aca-dapr-workshop/docs/modules/09-bonus-assignments/01-service-invocation/2-deploying-to-aks.md

 has_toc: true
 ---

-# Deploying service-to-service invocation to Azure Kubernetes Service
+# Deploying service invocation to Azure Kubernetes Service

 {: .no_toc }